Applies to England

 A face covering should:

-- cover your nose and mouth while allowing you to breathe comfortably (a nose wire may help with fit)
+cover your nose and mouth while allowing you to breathe comfortably (a nose wire may help with fit)

 fit comfortably but securely against the side of the face

-- be secured to the head with ties or ear loops
+be secured to the head with ties or ear loops

 be made of a material that you find to be comfortable and breathable, such as cotton

-- ideally include at least two layers of fabric (the World Health Organisation recommends three depending on the fabric used)
+ideally include at least 2 layers of fabric

 unless disposable, it should be able to be washed with other items of laundry according to fabric washing instructions and dried without causing the face covering to be damaged.
 Single-use disposable masks should not be washed and reused

 When wearing a face covering you should:

-- wash your hands thoroughly with soap and water for 20 seconds or use hand sanitiser before putting a face covering on
+wash your hands thoroughly with soap and water for 20 seconds or use hand sanitiser before putting a face covering on

 avoid touching the part of the face covering in contact with your mouth and nose, as it could be contaminated with the virus

-- change the face covering if it becomes damp or if you’ve touched it
+change the face covering if it becomes damp or if you’ve touched it

 When removing a face covering: